MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Monitoring-Database-Deadlocks.md

         WHERE xs.name = N'Demo Database NAV_deadlock_monitor' AND xt.target_name = N'event_file'
     GO
     ```
-3. Change the synonym called `dbo.syn_deadlock_event_view` in the [!INCLUDE[navnow](includes/navnow_md.md)] database to point to the deadlock report event file view that you created.
+3. Change the [!INCLUDE[navnow](includes/navnow_md.md)] database synonym `dbo.syn_deadlock_event_view` to point to the deadlock report event file view that you created.

     This synonym is used by the [!INCLUDE[nav_server](includes/nav_server_md.md)] to query the deadlock data.
-To alter a synonym, you first have to drop it, and then create a new synonym that has the same name.
+To alter a synonym, you first drop it, and then create a new synonym that has the same name.
 For example:
     ```
     DROP SYNONYM [dbo].[syn_deadlock_event_view]
     GO